 Propping Up the Dinar

 The dinar is 12.12 percent weaker than a year ago and the fourth worst-performing currency of 174 tracked by Bloomberg.
-The National Bank of Serbia, which left its benchmark interest rate unchanged at 9.5 percent on May 10, has spent $1 billion this year to aid the dinar as investors leave Serbia on Europe’s debt crisis and European demand for Serbian exports wanes.
+The National Bank of Serbia, which left its benchmark interest rate unchanged at 9.5 percent on May 10, has been supporting the dinar as investors leave Serbia on Europe’s debt crisis and European demand for Serbian exports wanes.

 The central bank sent a “wrong message to investors” yesterday when it said it was intervening because both the fiscal slippage and the dinar pressure are temporary, said Ljiljana Grubic, the chief analyst at Belgrade-based Raiffeisen Banka AD.